Tax Increment Area

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-The City of Ridgefield is considering the formation of a Tax Increment Allocation Area (TIA) to support the development of Ridgefield as a regional employment center.
-The proposed Ridgefield TIA includes developable land suitable for commercial and employment land uses.
-A TIA will serve as an investment in critical infrastructure for future development of living-wage employment and desired services.
+The City of Ridgefield adopted Ordinance No. 1410 designating the Ridgefield Tax Increment Area (TIA) on November 2, 2023 to support the development of Ridgefield as a regional employment center.
+The Ridgefield TIA includes developable land suitable for commercial and employment land uses.
+The TIA serves as an investment in critical infrastructure for future development of living-wage employment and desired services.

 Project Background